 • Performance – Rangetop vs Cooktop

 When talking about performance, lots of the range available provide great power and heating functions for burners and ovens, especially the gas option.
-Even though you can find a cooktop and rangetop with superior performance, it is easier finding a single range that provides strong performance than finding a cooktop and oven that match with both offering superior performance.
+Even though you can find a cooktop and range top with superior performance, it is easier to find a single range that provides strong performance than finding a cooktop and oven that match both offering superior performance.

 • Size – Rangetop vs Cooktop